-Brian Laundrie manhunt: FBI confirms unidentified human remains, fugitive's backpack and notebook found
+Brian Laundrie search: FBI confirms unidentified human remains, fugitive's backpack and notebook found

 McPherson is no stranger to the case.
 He was seen Sept.
 20 at the Laundrie's North Port home as agents executed a search warrant.

+Bertolino said the findings were discovered "in an area where they had initially advised law enforcement that Brian may be."
+He added: "Chris and Roberta will wait for the forensic identification of the human remains before making any additional comments."

-The FBI's announcement came hours after it was revealed that "some articles belonging to Brian were found" while his parents, Chris and Roberta Laundrie, and law enforcement were searching within the Myakkahatchee Creek Environmental Park along a trail that their son was known to frequent.
+The FBI's announcement came hours after Bertolino revealed that "some articles belonging to Brian were found" while the Laundries and law enforcement were searching within the park along a trail that their son was known to frequent.

 The Sarasota County Medical Examiner's Office confirmed that it subsequently responded to the area at law enforcement's request.
 A senior law enforcement source told Fox News' David Spunt at the time that "what appear to be human remains" were found at a site being searched by a cadaver dog within the park.